RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription_database.md

 * `private_endpoint` - Private endpoint to access the database

 ## Import
-`rediscloud_database` can be imported using the ID of the subscription and the ID of the database in the format {subscription ID}/{database ID}, e.g.
+`rediscloud_subscription_database` can be imported using the ID of the subscription and the ID of the database in the format {subscription ID}/{database ID}, e.g.

 ```
-$ terraform import rediscloud_database.example_database 123456/12345678
+$ terraform import rediscloud_subscription_database.example_database 123456/12345678
 ```